domgom/kontr/ROADMAP.md

 non String response bodies (using types for rq/rs bodies), (not filetype)

 ## NICE TO HAVE
-print class and line of caller aliased functions so you can click on it with intellij add gradle examples project openapi to rq{}
+instead of nested classes, evaluate object with fun names made of path + name or another grouping way print class and line of caller aliased functions so you can click on it with intellij add gradle examples project openapi to rq{}